In this article, I will lay out my exact strategy for writing a game-changing manifesto every time.

 How do you organize each section?
 Simple.
 You look at each of the points in each section and determine how best to arrange them.

 You may have already listed them in a logical order.
 If so, great!
 If not, here’s your chance.
 Rearrange your points into the most logical order or sequence of ideas.

-Do this for each main section of your manifesto: introduction, body, conclusion.
+Do this for each main section of your manifesto: introduction, body, and conclusion.

 If it’s not obvious how to order your ideas, consider these recommendations:

-- Arrange the ideas by steps in a sequence.
+- Arrange the ideas by the steps in a sequence.